MaastrichtU-IDS/translator-openpredict/README.md

 The `/predict` operation takes 4 parameters:

 * A source Drug/Disease identifier as a CURIE
-* The prediction model to use
+* The prediction model to use (default to `OpenPredict OMIM - DrugBank`)
-* The minimum score of the returned predictions (optional)
+* The minimum score of the returned predictions, from 0 to 1 (optional)
-* The limit of results to return, starting from the higher score (optional)
+* The limit of results to return, starting from the higher score, e.g. 42 (optional)

-It will return the list of predicted target for the given entity, the labels are resolved using the [Translator Name Resolver API](http://robokop.renci.org:2434/docs#/lookup/lookup_curies_lookup_post):
+The API will return the list of predicted target for the given entity, the labels are resolved using the [Translator Name Resolver API](http://robokop.renci.org:2434/docs#/lookup/lookup_curies_lookup_post):

 ```json
 {